Contact Us 1-800-596-4880

 You can use multiple client providers, to help you enforce security and regulations in your business organization.
 These client providers, such as, OpenAM and PingFederate, enable you to secure your operational data, such as client credentials and access tokens.

-You can use an Anypoint Platform native client provider (default) or configure an external client provider.
+You can use an Anypoint Platform native client provider (default), configure an external client provider, or use both the Anypoint Platform native client provider with the external client provider.
 To assign separate client providers for different organizations and environments, you must first enable client applications to be authorized using OAuth for the client providers that you want to implement in your organization.

 API Manager 2.2.14 introduces multiple client identity provider (IdP) support, enabling your environment to use either the default Anypoint Platform native client IdP or one or more external client IdPs.